 In addition to my extensive practice representing Debtors in Chapter 7, 11 and 13 proceedings, I represent creditors in state and federal court proceedings.
 In Bankruptcy Court, I prepare and file Proofs of Claim, Motions for Relief from Stay, Objections to Plan Confirmation, Adversary Proceedings Regarding Discharge and Dischargeability of Debt and many other types of documents.
-My creditor clients include secured lenders, landlords, real estate investors, real estate brokerage firms, trade creditors, employers, former employees, former students who attended a school that filed for bankruptcy, doctors, dentists, teachers, accountants, attorneys, actors, musicians, personal injury clients, and other individuals and companies.
+My creditor clients include secured lenders, landlords, real estate investors, real estate brokerage firms, trade creditors, employers, former employees, former students who attended a school that filed for bankruptcy, doctors, dentists, teachers, accountants, attorneys, actors, clothing companies, musicians, personal injury clients, and other individuals and companies.

 I know how to act quickly and effectively to get creditors the maximum possible relief that they are legally entitled to.
 My 36 years of bankruptcy experience and my familiarity with both the law and the bankruptcy court judges (and many Superior Court Judges too!) help me to help you.

 Here are some examples of creditor’s rights work that I have done: